 From Pashupatinath, travel to Nagarkot, about a two-hour drive from Kathmandu.
 This town is situated on a ridge northeast of Bhaktapur.
 It is a popular place to visit for sunrise and sunset views of the Himalaya (especially the Langtang range), so an overnight stay is ideal.
 Although the main stretch of hotels in town is quite busy, the Nagarkot Farmhouse is a renovated Newari ranch set in spacious gardens away from the hustle.

 If you’re looking for somewhere a little less crowded (but in the same area as Nagarkot), with similar panoramic views of the Himalaya and nearby hiking options, try one of these towns, instead:

-This is one of the holiest Tibetan Buddhist pilgrimage sites in Nepal, and a colourfully painted, golden-roofed monastery sits at the end of a ridgeline.
+Namobuddha.
+This is one of the holiest Tibetan Buddhist pilgrimage sites in Nepal, and a colorfully painted, golden-roofed monastery sits at the end of a ridgeline.
 The homely Namobuddha Resort prepares all meals from its organic garden.